linode/docs/docs/guides/databases/postgresql/how-to-back-up-your-postgresql-database/index.md

 ## How Do I Check My PostgreSQL Backup Status?

 You can set up error logging to check on the status of your PostgreSQL automated backups.
-If your If you aren’t creating a log file for your PostgreSQL, you can create one by adding the following at the end of your cron job.
+If you aren’t creating a log file for your PostgreSQL, you can create one by adding the following at the end of your cron job.

 1. Make sure you are logged in as the `postgres` user: